klezi10/my-JS-weather-app/README.md

 ### Continued development

-I want to refactor my code and continue working with APIs.
-I would like to add error handling to the API calls.
+I would like to add error handling to the API calls and continue working with APIs.